 Sign up for our newsletter and stay in the know.

-So, though prey drive is commonly used in the dog world, many people dislike it.
-From an ethological perspective, it doesn’t make sense.
-If you ask an ethologist (someone who studies the behavior of animals in their natural environments) who doesn’t happen to be involved in that world — and the vast majority of them aren’t — what they think of the term, they will look at you quizzically and then criticize it on the grounds that it’s nonsensical.
+From an ethological perspective, the term “prey drive” doesn’t make sense.
+If you ask an ethologist (someone who studies the behavior of animals in their natural environments) who isn't involved in the “dog world” — and the vast majority of them aren’t — what they think of the term, they will look at you quizzically and then criticize it on the grounds that it’s nonsensical.

 Fluctuation in an animal’s drive doesn’t just affect predatory behavior.
 It also influences how eager a dog is to eat, drink and engage in sexual behavior, or any other type of behavior for that matter.
 Yet, we don’t talk about food drive, water drive or potential-mating-partner drive.
 We say that a dog is hungry or food-motivated (or a chowhound); that the dog is thirsty; or, in the case of females, that she is sexually receptive.
 To be fair, the term “sex drive” is used to describe the state of having an interest in mating — referring typically (but not always) to males — but we don’t say female drive or male drive.